cap-js/docs/node.js/queue.md

 therefore also acts as a dead letter queue.
 See [Managing the Dead Letter Queue](#managing-the-dead-letter-queue), to learn about how to handle such messages.

-There is only one active message processor per service, tenant, and app instance.
+There is only one active message processor per service, tenant, app instance and message.
 Hence, there won't be duplicate emits except in the unlikely case of an app crash right after the emit and before the deletion of the message entry.

 ::: tip
 Some errors during the emit are identified as unrecoverable, for example in [SAP Event Mesh](../guides/messaging/event-mesh) if the used topic is forbidden.
 The respective message is then updated and the `attempts` field is set to `maxAttempts` to prevent further processing.
 [Programming errors](./best-practices#error-types) crash the server instance and must be fixed.
+To mark your own errors as unrecoverable, you can set `unrecoverable = true` on the error object.
 :::